sergiofasilva/object-state-history/README.md

 const objHistory = new ObjectStateHistory(obj, options)
 ```

-At the moment the only option available is **limit**, but in the future there may be more.

 The **limit** option accepts non-negative integer values (natural numbers).
 Where the value zero (0) means that it has no limits (default behavior).

----

 ## Authors